 If you are looking for a recipe that is delicious and a crowd-pleaser for brunch, you found it!
 This keto dutch baby is one of our favorite recipes because the entire family enjoys it.
 Plus, a bonus for me is that it’s super easy to make too.
 My family has loved this Baked Finnish Pancake for brunch for years and years but I really needed a healthier version.

 If you are hosting a baby shower or another event that has brunch, you should, for sure, make this low carb dutch baby.
 Everyone will love it and be begging for the recipe by the end.
 No one will even believe they are keto, gluten-free, and grain-free because it’s so fluffy and amazing.
+And make sure to make a batch of this Keto Mimosa recipe to serve along side.

 What Is a Dutch Baby?